Texas-Tim/Bedrock-AgentCore-with-LangChain-Demo/04_strands_evaluation/README.md

 agentcore invoke '{"prompt": "What is the weather in Seattle?"}' agentcore invoke '{"prompt": "What is 15*7?"}' agentcore invoke '{"prompt": "Hello, what can you help me with?"}'

+# If the invocation fails at this point and you're using a venv, it's likely due to a bug in how agentcore tracks the path to the dependencies.
+Use the following script to fix the paths and relaunch
+# Run Shebang script to fix a dependencies issue (bug)
+./fix_otel_shebang.sh

+# Launch agentcore again with fixed dependencies
+agentcore launch

+# Then run the `invoke` commands again
 ```

 ---